Lucius Domitius Ahenobarbus (consul 16 BC)

-Lucius Domitius Ahenobarbus (49 BC – AD 25) was the son of consul Gnaeus Domitius Ahenobarbus and Aemilia Lepida.
+Lucius Domitius Ahenobarbus (49 BC – 25 AD) was the son of consul Gnaeus Domitius Ahenobarbus and Aemilia Lepida.
 His mother was a paternal relative of the triumvir Marcus Aemilius Lepidus.
 His paternal grandmother was Porcia (sister to Cato the Younger).
 Ahenobarbus married Antonia Major (niece of emperor Augustus) and through his son with her he became the grandfather of emperor Nero.

 Life

 As a young man Lucius was a renowned and devoted charioteer, perhaps to the point of obsession.
 He was betrothed in 36 BC, at the meeting of Octavian and Mark Antony at Tarentum, to Antonia Major, the daughter of the latter by Octavia.
 He was aedile in 22 BC and consul in 16 BC.
 After his consulship, he served as governor of Africa from 13/12 BC.
 He was later probably the successor of Tiberius in Germania, where he commanded the Roman army and crossed the Elbe, during which he set up an altar to Augustus, and penetrated further into the country than any of his predecessors had done.
 He also built a walkway, called the pontes longi, over the marshes between the Rhine River and the Ems River.
 In AD 15 the Battle at Pontes Longi was fought along this walkway.
 For these achievements he received the insignia of a triumph.
 He died in AD 25.